waimea-ammacintosh/Level-2-programming-assesment/docs/test-results.md

 ## Grid set-up

-THis is a test to make sure that the grid is initially set up with the correct num of coins
+This is a test to make sure that the grid is initially set up with the correct num of coins and can handle edge tests (coin in the last slot, and first slot)

 ### Test Data Used